4 Steps to Improving Productivity [useful tips]

-If you ask managers how important productivity is, you will surely hear the answer that “without productivity, our company would not exist”.
+If you ask managers how important productivity is, you will surely hear the answer: “without productivity, our company would not exist.”

-Send us a message, and we will help you create the best teams.
+Send us a message, and we will help you create the most effective teams.

 In this day and age, the big question is ‘how do you measure the productivity of remote work?’

 Many areas of work, especially remote work, cannot be measured in traditional ways.
-The traditional way to measure productivity is the return (or the output) of the three resources: time, knowledge and money (input).
-But the inputs and outputs of business processes have changed completely in many ways over the last year.
+The traditional way to measure productivity is the return (or the output) of the three resources: time, knowledge and money (the input).
+But the inputs and outputs of business processes have changed completely in many ways over the last few years.

 So is productivity still measurable in all areas and all jobs as you were used to?

 Productivity today cannot always be measured in existing ways, yet productivity must be measured.
 Productivity does not necessarily mean that employees behind computers are connected to a “system”.
-What was productive in 2019 and 2020 may no longer be a sign of productivity in 2021.
-We he most pertinent point is this: you can’t improve productivity if you don’t measure it.
-So how can companies continue to be productive in the face of the challenges we are facing currently?
+What was productive in 2019 and 2020 may no longer be a sign of productivity today.
+The most pertinent point is this: you can’t improve productivity if you don’t measure it.
+So how can companies continue to be productive in the face of the global challenges we are facing currently?

 Of course, there are still many “traditional” areas where you can continue to be productive in a steady way.
-There are also many areas – remote working is one of those – where you will need to adjust your measuring methods for productivity.
+There are also many areas – remote or hybrid working are two of those – where you will need to adjust your measuring methods for productivity.

-Above all, it is not always necessary to measure productivity, but it is more important to manage it: a corporate “culture” of productivity needs to be created.
+Above all, it is not always necessary to measure productivity.
+It is more important to manage it: you need to create a corporate “culture” of productivity.
 A culture of productivity means adding value to all activities at all levels of the company: individuals, teams/departments and the organisation as a whole.

 What does productivity mean?